 The Quramo Writers’ Prize, worth 1M is Open for Submissions

-The Quarmo Writers’ Prize is free to enter for those writers who have manuscripts of 30,000 words.
-If you have been working on something you, get those manuscripts out, edit and format them and enter.
+The Quarmo Writers’ Prize is free to enter for all writers who can put together a manuscript of 30,000 words in the next few months.
+Whether you have been working on something or you just got this new story idea, this might just be that golden opportunity you prayed for!
+Get those manuscripts out, edit and format them and enter.
 The winner of the 2019 edition, Vivian Ibe was the first female winner of the prize, with her story, What Dreams are Made of.